Key information:

 Interviews use the Multiple Mini Interview (MMI) format.
 Candidates move through a series of stations from 6-10 minutes in length where the interviewer will ask a series of pre-determined questions.
 The domains of practice evaluated during the MMI may include: Communication; Collaboration; Management; Quality and Safety; Health Advocacy; Research; Teaching and Learning; Professionalism; and Cultural Awareness.

+Applicants are encouraged to familiarise themselves with all ACSEP policies, particularly P013 - Training Program Selection and Deferral Policy.
 All policies can be viewed on the policies section of the website.

 In the 2025 ACSEP Registrar cohort, 34% of Registrars are women, 8% are Indigenous and 6% are currently working regionally/rurally.
 Applicants who meet one or more of these priorities will be given preference for interview up to 60% of interview places offered after which applicants will be assessed using their CV score.
 Meeting one or more of the ACSEP's workforce diversity priorities will contribute additional points toward an applicant's final score.
 Workforce diversity priorities for the 2025 selection process are: